 10 Essential Austrian Words and Phrases for Daily Vienna Life (Part 1)

 The matter at hand, if you haven’t already guessed, is Österreichisches Deutsch – Austrian German.
-Austrian German refers to the linguistic particularities and vocabulary of the German language that are common specifically in Austria.
-Austria is obviously a German-speaking country; however German within Austria has evolved in a way different to the standardized German (Hochdeutsch) spoken in parts of Germany.
-This is a normal and quite common linguistic phenomenon around the world – same to the way the language of Quebec, Canada is French yet has evolved differently than French spoken in Tunis, in Paris or in Kongo.
+Austrian German refers to the linguistic particularities and vocabulary of the German language that is common specifically in Austria.
+Austria is obviously a German-speaking country; however German within Austria has evolved in a way different from the standardized German (Hochdeutsch) spoken in parts of Germany.
+This is a normal and quite common linguistic phenomenon around the world – same to the way the language of Quebec, Canada is French yet has evolved differently than French spoken in Tunis, in Paris, or in Kongo.

 Inevitably you, as most foreigners living abroad, will need time to adapt linguistically.
 Whether it is due to words or phrases of the standardized Austrian German (which can be found in the respective lexicon and are used equally by press/government/locals), whether it is due to slang (the most vivacious, rapidly changing type of informal language) or due to accent (the way words are pronounced) is irrelevant.
 Understanding the context behind many words and phrases that will constantly surround you will require effort on your part – a step towards achieving that would be asking about them in class or seeking out their meaning online.